Victim Dragged To Death Trying To Stop Car Thief

 PUEBLO, Colo.
-(CBS4)– A man was dragged to his death while trying to stop a car thief from stealing his SUV.
+(CBS4)– Jesse Garcia, a 22-year-old man, was dragged to his death while trying to stop a car thief from stealing his SUV.
 It happened early Monday morning in Pueblo.

-Police say the man left his 2001 Jeep Cherokee running about 7:45 a.m.
+Police say Garcia left his 2001 Jeep Cherokee running about 7:45 a.m.
 Monday outside his home on East 5th Street in Pueblo.
-That’s when a thief got inside and was right in the middle of stealing it when the man saw what happened and tried to stop him.
+That’s when a thief got inside and was right in the middle of stealing it when Garcia saw what happened and tried to stop him.

 The suspect later ditched the vehicle but remains on the run.
 Police found the vehicle Monday morning.